Date and time: Monday 16 March to Friday 20 March 2020

 You will develop skills in using the model to form more effective therapeutic alliances, derive PIT formulations, deliver psychological interventions more empathically, and improve your understanding of psychodynamics.

-The course is delivered by senior clinicians and recognised experts in PIT, including two of the authors of the acclaimed Psychodynamic Interpersonal Therapy: A Conversational Model.
+The course is delivered by senior clinicians and recognised experts in PIT, including one of the authors of the acclaimed Psychodynamic Interpersonal Therapy: A Conversational Model.

-- Day 3 – Video recording of individuals' skills with personalised feedback.
+- Video recording of individuals' skills with personalised feedback

 - Dr Richard J Brown (Programme Lead) - Senior Lecturer in Clinical Psychology, University of Manchester and Honorary Consultant Clinical Psychologist, Greater Manchester Mental Health (GMMH) NHS Foundation Trust